Skip to content

 A mentorship does not guarantee a job or an internship (paid or unpaid), but it can lead to one in some cases.
 Under no circumstances should mentees be asked to do unpaid work.

-Time Commitment
+Time commitment

-The program hosts a kick-off event in early November, where mentors and mentees will meet for the first time.
+The program hosts a kick-off event in mid-November, where mentors and mentees will meet for the first time.
 Following this event, mentor/mentee pairs meet at least once more during Autumn quarter, and at least twice each quarter in Winter and Spring.
 The program provides a handbook that includes topics for discussion and suggested activities.

 How to sign up